Help! May Cow May Have Mastitis

 We own 2 milk cows who have never had mastitis.
-We have also owned a milk cow who was infected with reoccurring, difficult to treat, pain-in-the-neck, Staphylococcus aureus (a basically untreatable staph infection) – Also know as: Mastitis.
+We have also owned a milk cow who was infected with reoccurring, difficult to treat, pain-in-the-neck, Staphylococcus aureus (a [basically] untreatable staph infection) – Also known as: Mastitis.

 Hopefully, your cow does not have a Staph infection.
 If it does, I’ll show you how we have lived with it and you can too.

 You don’t have to cull the cow. 🙂